Luftnachrichten Abteilung 350: Organisation

 Neither in the six-weeks long Battle of France was it possible for Chi-Stelle or signals to distinguish themselves, owing to the speedy sequence of events.
 An exception was the intercept detachments of the 9th and 10th Companies under W-Leit 3 that worked in cooperation with German fighter units.
 At the end of the Battle of France, W-Leit 3 moved to La Celle-Saint-Cloud, the 9th Company to Deauville, the 10th to Saint-Malo, W-23 to Brest and W-33 to La Celle-Saint-Cloud.
 W-Leit 2 had already moved during the campaign with W-12 to the vicinity of Brussels and from there dispatched an intercept platoon to Wissant.
 The platoon covered No. 11 Group RAF in England.
 At times the large scale operations of the German Luftwaffe against England in autumn 1940 were directed from its intercept room.
 Here the technical importance of signals became indisputably apparent for the first time.
 Unfortunately W-Leit 2 was transferred to the East, early in 1941 and the platoon subsequently fell to the lot of W-Leit 3.
 Requests for personnel and equipment were continually ignored by W-Leit 3, which could not overlook the fact that its own intercept companies had been overshadowed by this platoon.

-The tactical successes achieved by signals intercept that benefited fighter units also bought a more favourable relationship between signals and headquarters and this included Chi-Stelle, that became renowned.
+The tactical successes achieved by signals intercept that benefited fighter units also brought a more favourable relationship between signals and headquarters and this included Chi-Stelle, that became renowned.
 Of course the unfortunate internal politics played with the key positions of the service and this prevented a steady growth in the unit.
-The Luftwaffe at that time contained too many rough edges and contradictions, and despite of all its supposed veneer of modernity, it was still burdened with too many inveterate Prussianism to be capable of instituting radical changes directly following great successes.
+The Luftwaffe at that time contained too many rough edges and contradictions, and despite all its supposed veneer of modernity, it was still burdened with too much inveterate Prussianism to be capable of instituting radical changes directly following great successes.
 Thus, those young successful soldiers did not become the decisive factor in the next period of signals development, but rather the old reserve and career officers, unfamiliar with signals work, who held key positions by virtue of their rank and age and whose paralysing and often destructive influence was characteristic of the Signal Intelligence Service in the west.